 Many Republicans think that the 'free' market is a beneficial way of determining our social direction or that it is somehow associated with democracy.
 It is not.
 Lack of planning, short-term profits, downsizing of R&D, starving infrastructure, plain old-fashioned corruption, and other mistakes (more below) also factored into the current economic collapse.

-Capitalism works very well in Communist China, it does well under tyrannical dictatorships (see Naomi Klein's "Shock Doctrine"), and in the US it weakens democracy.
+Capitalism works very well in Communist China, it does well under tyrannical dictatorships (see Naomi Klein's "Shock Doctrine"), and world-wide it weakens democracy.
 Since wages have been declining for a number of years, observe that investors and corporations have been winners at the expense of citizens.
 Robert Reich's book Supercapitalism explains this very well.

 Bush the First once called 'supply-side' economics, voodoo economics.
 That lower taxes would produce more Federal revenue was never true.
 Tax cuts were not only contrary to common sense, they ignored the costs of Bush's war adventures, and, contrary to Christian values, they rewarded the already wealthy at the expense of the poor.
 They converted the fundamentalist churches into a propaganda conduit for the Republican party.
 The war cost was put on the tab.